Step 5: Maintain eligibility

 Did you know that you can lose your eligibility to receive aid in the future, or even be required to pay all your aid back?
-This page will show you what you need to do.
+This page will show you how to keep that from happening.

 How to maintain eligibility

 You need to make satisfactory academic progress in order to continue to receive financial aid.
-In other words, you have to make good enough grades and complete enough classes to keep moving toward successfully completing your degree or certificate.
+In other words, you have to get good enough grades and complete enough classes to keep moving toward completing your degree or certificate.

-- maintain a grade point average of 2.0 or higher
+- Good enough grades: maintain a grade point average of 2.0 or higher

-These are the policies that affect your eligibility.
-Read and understand them!
-In the policies, you'll find information about the appeal process, plus the forms you need to fill out to complete your appeal.
+If you did not meet the eligibility requirements above, you’ll need to read these policies.
+In the policies, you’ll find information about the appeal process, plus the forms you need to make an appeal.

 How to check your standing

-Thinking of dropping classes?
-It might affect your aid...
+Thinking of dropping a class?
+It can affect your aid

-Dropping a class can have a significant impact on your aid.
-Here are some ways that dropping a class can effect your eligibility:
+Dropping a class can have a significant impact on your financial aid.
+Here are some ways it may affect your eligibility:

 - it can keep you from making satisfactory academic progress